Spare-Network/pool-reference/README.md

 * How difficulty adjustment happens
 * Fees to take, and how much to pay in blockchain fees
 * How farmers' points are counted when paying (PPS, PPLNS, etc)
-* How farmers receive payouts (XCH, BTC, ETH, etc), and how often
+* How farmers receive payouts (SPARE, BTC, ETH, etc), and how often
 * What store (DB) is used - by default it's an SQLite db.
 Users can use their own store implementations, based on `AbstractPoolStore`, by supplying them to `pool_server.start_pool_server`
 * What happens (in terms of response) after a successful login